Mindstormer619/Code-Notes/1. Projects/Learning MongoDB/Common Mistakes with MongoDB.md

 ## Forgetting the significance of the order of keys in a hash object

 BSON attaches significance to order when doing searches.
 [The order of keys within embedded objects matters in MongoDB](http://devblog.me/wtf-mongo), i.e. `{ firstname: "Phil", surname: "factor" }` does not match `{ surname: "factor", firstname: "Phil" }`.
 This means that you have to preserve the order of name/value pairs in your documents if you want to be sure to find them.

+> 💡 **This matters for embedded objects!** Say your document had `firstname` and `surname` as top-level fields here, then the flipped query would work, because the parameters in the object sent to `find()` are fields which are AND-ed together.
+But say you had the structure as `{name: {firstname: "Foo", surname: "Bar"}}` then it matters which order you search for them.
+See [this page](https://devblog.me/wtf-mongo) for more.

+## Confusing ‘null’ and ‘undefined’

+`undefined` is ‘deprecated’ in BSON and converted to `$null` which isn’t always a happy solution.
+[Avoid using ‘undefined’ in MongoDB](https://github.com/meteor/meteor/issues/1646#issuecomment-29682964).

+## Using `$limit()` without `$sort()`

+`$limit()` should never be in the final version of the code, unless you first use `$sort`.
+This is because you can’t otherwise guarantee the order of the result and you won’t be able to reliably ‘page’ through data.
+You get different records in the top of the result depending on the way you’ve sorted it.
+To work reliably, queries or aggregations must be ‘deterministic’.

 ----